Key facts

 - Established expat infrastructure: After decades of American and Canadian migration, Costa Rica has English-speaking doctors, lawyers, real estate agents, and established expat communities in every major area.
 The learning curve for newcomers is shorter than in less-traveled destinations.

 The honest assessment: Costa Rica costs more because it delivers more.
 You are paying a premium for stability, safety, healthcare, nature, and an established system for integrating foreign residents.
 For most people weighing the decision, the premium is worth it — especially if your income is foreign-sourced and therefore untaxed in Costa Rica.
+A personalized Decision Brief calculates your exact monthly budget for Costa Rica based on your income, family size, and lifestyle preferences.
+If Costa Rica feels too expensive, see our guide to countries where you can live on $1,500–$2,000 a month for more affordable alternatives.
 To see exactly how it stacks up against your current location, run a personalized comparison with our tool.

 - Complete Guide to Moving to Costa Rica — Visas, residency, neighborhoods, and the full relocation playbook